Toyota RAV4 Hybrid Insurance Rates

 Rate estimates by individual coverage type:

-Estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all states and RAV4 Hybrid models.
+Prices are based on $500 policy deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and RAV4 Hybrid models.

 Price Range by Coverage and Risk

-For the average driver, prices range go from as low as $438 for the bare minimum liability coverage to a high rate of $2,468 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, prices range go from as low as $438 for just the minimum liability insurance to a high rate of $2,468 for coverage for higher-risk drivers.

 Price Range by Location

-Living in a larger city has a large influence on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than larger metro areas.
+Where you live can have significant affects on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than densely populated cities.

-These examples show why all drivers should get quotes using their specific location and risk profile, rather than using price averages.
+These examples highlight why all drivers should compare prices using their specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.